cbenge509/1C_Regression/README.md

 # 1C Regression ML Challenge - December, 2017
 Future Sales Prediction Challenge - Kaggle

 **This submssion from Dec.
 2017 was good for a 0.94x private leaderboard score and 13th place by the close of CY 2017.
-Final submission was a bagged version of XGB, LightGBM, and ExtraTreesRegressor (each individually built then averaged by a separate utility script)**
+Final submission was a bagged version of XGB, LightGBM, and ExtraTreesRegressor (each individually built then averaged by a separate utility script).**

+**Start with the submission.py file to see how the final submissions are created; this script calls contest.py (where all of the feature engineering and data cleansing takes place) and build.py (where ML models are constructed and parameterized).
+If you want to use the pickle files, which is much faster than loading the CSV files, refer to the pickle.py file.**

 [email](mailto:cbenge509@gmail.com)-  cbenge509, 2017